esufaev/Parallel-Operations-Toolkit/README.md

-# thread_pool
+# Parallel-Operations-Toolkit

-The project is intended for conducting experiments related to the distribution of tasks and the organization of a thread pool.
+The project is designed to implement parallel algorithms.